scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 ## Configure Grafana data source in Victoria Metrics

 Any Prometheus scraper (and database) can be used to scrape EPA Collector metrics.
-My EPA reference stack uses Victoria Metrics.
+The EPA reference stack uses Victoria Metrics.

-If you run use reference stack (Collector, Grafana, Victoria Metrics), Grafana's data source will be done automatically when you run the above two steps and `grafana-init` container.
+If you run use reference stack (Collector, Grafana, Victoria Metrics), Grafana's data source will be created automatically when you run `docker compose up` after the above two steps and `grafana-init` container.

+If you do it manually elsewhere:

 ![Configure Victoria Metrics Data Source](./images/epa_configuration_data_source_example_vm_01.png)